 Key Takeaways

-- GL covers third-party injury and property damage; workers comp covers crew injuries from heat, cuts, lifting, and equipment
+- General liability covers third-party injury and property damage on job sites.
+Workers comp covers crew injuries from heat exposure, cuts, lifting, and equipment use.

-- Tree work, stump removal, pesticide application, and snowplowing each trigger separate underwriting questions and may land in different class codes
+- Tree work, stump removal, pesticide application, and snowplowing each trigger separate underwriting questions and may place the account in a different class code.

-- Contracts from GCs, property managers, and municipalities often require additional insured, waiver of subrogation, and primary/non-contributory endorsements beyond a basic COI
+- Contracts from general contractors, property managers, and municipalities often require additional insured endorsements, waiver of subrogation, and primary and noncontributory wording beyond a basic certificate of insurance.

 Which coverages landscapers need — sorted by the work you actually do